 Top 4 Reasons why your website should be ADA compliant

 As shown above, ADA lawsuits are on the rise!
 There’s a new lawsuit filed every day, and this is a new area of litigation that’s only going to get worse.
 SO it’s important to get compliant now instead of paying hefty legal fees and civil penalties later, as Beyonce did.

 Having an ADA-compliant website will help businesses avoid fines and lawsuits.
-Your website should be accessible to deaf, blind, and visually impaired users, as well as those who use screen and voice readers or other assistive technologies to navigate the web.
+Your website should be accessible to deaf, blind, and visually impaired users, as well as those who use screen reader software and voice readers or other assistive technologies to navigate the web.

 Keep in mind, it doesn’t matter whether your business is big or small.
 I know many small bloggers and entrepreneurs who have been sued for non-compliance with the ADA.